 The AM objectives are aligned to the organisational objectives in the strategic plans, with the objective of establishing alignment from the organisational objectives through the AM objectives to AM initiatives, projects and performance measures.
-It is expected that the Organisational objectives will be modified as the Council's Place Activation Strategy and Sustainability Strategy are formally adopted.
+Council's Asset Management Plans are modified as the Council's Strategies and objectives are articulated and endorsed.
+A good example is the Place Activation Strategy, which led to significant modification of the footpath renewal standards.
+However, as with the case of the Sustainability Strategy, the Renewal program has already adopted the majority of the objectives in the strategy and therefore the renewal program will not be affected.
 A number of Organisational Objectives are included below but it is by no means a complete list.